 LOS ANGELES – by Ann Masters

 Some of them are sold.
 We’ll talk about that in the next newsletter.
 Others, may Oprah have mercy on us, we actually create ourselves.
 Old shoes.
 Weathered baseball caps.
 Worn out leashes.
 Stained T-shirts.
 Abandoned throw pillows.
-Even-and I’m not making this up, I saw it with my own horrified eyes-a threadbare pair of men’s briefs.
+Even – and I’m not making this up, I saw it with my own horrified eyes – a threadbare pair of men’s briefs.
 As if it’s not enough that people try hard enough to keep their house clean from all the mess that pets create anyway (hint, I have more dog hair than I know where to put, and I’ve even tried to read more on Pupster Passion about how I can try to decrease the hair around my house!), but there are people who basically intentionally allow their pets to make more mess that they’ll have to clean up after?
 A little strange, if you ask me.

 Why are these toys dumb?